adamSumi/cog-group-convo/README.md

 sudo make install
 ```

+### VLC

-With any luck, you should now have both SDL and SDL_ttf installed, which should take care of the dependency issues for this repo!
+With any luck, you should now have both SDL and SDL_ttf installed, which should take care of the dependency issues for
+this repo.

+You should now obtain a copy of the 3.22GB video file used to power this experiment.
+Once obtained, copy it into
+the `resources/videos` folder, under the name `main.mp4`.

 ## Development